How to Contribute Money to a Roth IRA Even if You Have a High Income

 Summary

-Any Wealthy-Woman’s Roth Contribution plan enables anyone with earned income of any age to take otherwise taxed-as-earned money and turn it into tax-free money, but not right away.
+Any Wealthy-Person’s Roth Contribution plan enables anyone with earned income of any age to take otherwise taxed-as-earned money and turn it into tax-free money, but not right away.
 You’ll make at least two decisions separated over a time that you and your wealth manager deem appropriate for your unique financial plan.